 But wait!
 I don’t want to scare you and tell you not to enjoy your dinner.
 I really want you to have healthier holidays (make your mashed potatoes and eat them too, so to speak).
-This is why I decided to share with you 2 recipes from my upcoming low GI cookbook.
+So, here are my favorite alternatives to traditional mashed potatoes.

 And if you are still not happy with these 2 options, here is one more suggestion for you – try to add mashed white kidney or navy beans to your favorite mashed potatoes recipe.
 This will reduce the glycemic index a bit due to the high protein content of the beans.

 - 1 head cauliflower, cut into small florets